rick/omg-what-have-we-built-talk/talk.md

 ---

-### Same thing, but for those people who like to talk about ALGOL
+### More of the same, but for those people who like to talk about ALGOL

 ---